 - a.
 Any material strictly used as a color filter or a color marker for a legal sensor, such as the VEX Light Sensor or the VEX V5 Vision Sensor. - b.
 Any non-aerosol-based grease or lubricating compound, when used in extreme moderation on surfaces and locations that do NOT contact the playing field walls, foam field surface, Discs, or other Robots. - c.
 Anti-static compound, when used in extreme moderation (i.e., such that it does not leave residue on Field Elements, Discs, or other Robots). - d.
 Hot glue when used to secure cable connections. - e.
-An unlimited amount of rope / string, no thicker than 1/4" (6.35mm). - f.
+An unlimited amount of non-elastic rope / string, with a thickness / diameter between 1/8" (imperial standard) / 3mm (metric standard) and 1/4" (6.35mm).
+String must measure at least 1/8" / 3mm in diameter at its narrowest point while on the Robot under no load. - f.
 Commercially available items used solely for bundling or wrapping of 2-wire, 3-wire, 4-wire, or V5 Smart Cables, and / or pneumatic tubing are allowed.
 These items must solely be used for the purposes of cable / tubing protection, organization, or management.
 This includes but is not limited to electrical tape, cable carrier, cable track, etc. It is up to inspectors to determine whether a component is serving a function beyond protecting and managing cables and tubing. - g.
 Non-functional 3D printed license plates, per <R12> and <R24>, are permitted.
 This includes any supporting structures whose sole purpose is to hold, mount, or display an official license plate. - h.
 Rubber bands that are identical in length and thickness to those included in the VEX V5 product line (#32, #64 and 117B). - i.
 Pneumatic components with identical SMC manufacturer part numbers to those listed on the VEX website.
 For more detail regarding legal pneumatic components, see the Legal VEX Pneumatics Summary document: https://link.vex.com/docs/2022-2023/vrc-spin-up/LegalPneumatics. - j.
-Zip ties that are identical in length and thickness to those included in the VEX V5 product line $(1/{10}")$ Wide; 4" or 11" long).
+Zip ties that are identical in length and thickness to those included in the VEX V5 product line (4" or 11" long).